MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-connect-tools.md

 ## Dynamic Management Views (DMV)

 Analysis Services [DMVs](/analysis-services/instances/use-dynamic-management-views-dmvs-to-monitor-analysis-services) provide visibility of dataset metadata, lineage, and resource usage.
 DMVs available for querying in Power BI through the XMLA endpoint are limited to, at most, those that require database-admin permissions.
-Some DMVs for example are not accessible because they require Analysis Services server-admin permissions.
+Some DMVs, for example,  aren't accessible because they require Analysis Services server-admin permissions.

 ## Power BI Desktop authored datasets